xforever1313/Chaskis/Chaskis/Plugins/CapsWatcher/Readme.md

 Configuration
 =====
 The only configuration file is what message you wish to send to an offending user.
-To include the offending user's name in the message, add {%user%} somewhere in the message.
+To include the offending user's name in the message, add \{%user%\} somewhere in the message.

 The configuration file lives in /home/chaskis/.config/Chaskis/Plugins/CapsWatcher/CapsWatcherConfig.xml